So You’ve Had a Psychosis

 It’s very helpful to take note of what your personal signs are, Lauren does a great job of describing what signs could be.

-It’s also helpful to write down what are parts of your life that are less than ideal.
+It’s also helpful to write down what parts of your life that are less than ideal.
 Maybe if I’d sought out a psychiatrist to work on my “PTSD” I might have never had another episode.
 Maybe not, but rather than self silence, it’s handy to write down what isn’t working for you right now and get support on that, regardless of whether it’s psychosis related.

 Lauren’s description of the Prodromal phase is very handy as well.
 Like she says, if you have these symptoms you might not be falling into psychosis.
 It could be all sorts of things and regardless of what it is, it’s good to get it checked out.